Weather StoryAlmanac, microseasons, and the day's weather story.

 What is the coldest month in Federal Heights?

-December is typically coldest, averaging about 32°F.
+December is Federal Heights's coldest month, averaging about 25°F.

 When can I start a vegetable garden in Federal Heights?